-You can find this option in Settings > Advanced > Document open password and enter a password (or passwords separated by commas):
+You can find this option in Settings > Advanced > Password list and enter a password (or passwords, each one on a separate line):

 PDF documents or PDF Portfolio files can contain comments and mark-ups (annotations) made by users.
 Comments and annotations are contained on a layer over the PDF page.
 Different PDF viewers have a variety of printing options for printing comments and annotations.

 How to print comments in a PDF

 You can print comments either as a list on the summary page or in place (like text highlights or sticky notes on each page).
 You can print PDFs with comments and mark-ups so that they appear on printouts from Acrobat or Reader.
 Find the Comments and Forms section in the print dialog window.

 To print a PDF with comments on a summary page, follow these steps: